BYLAWS of the Columbia College Student Council

 F. The CCSC members of the JCCC will make recommendations to the general body for co-sponsorships of over $1,000.
 The general body will review the applications and vote on the final decision.

 The CCSC also retains the power to allocate money to recognized or unrecognized student groups outside of the funding provided by the JCCC.

 A. Co-sponsorship requests shall be voted upon by members of the CCSC.

 B. The Co-sponsorship application shall be guided by the following protocol:

 b.
-The CCSC Co-sponsorship Committee shall review the application and make a recommendation regarding the sum of money to offer in co-sponsorship.
+The CCSC Finance Committee shall review the application and make a recommendation regarding the sum of money to offer in co-sponsorship.

 c.
 After the committee makes its recommendation, its decision must be approved by a majority vote of the CCSC.
-Decisions shall be made within 2 weeks.
+Decisions shall be made within two weeks.

 d.
 Approved funds shall be transferred into the appropriate organization’s account.

 e.
 The co-sponsored event should recognize CCSC as a cosponsor.